 Please follow on Twitter @TempleCBUHP!

-CeaseFire Philadelphia is being honored by the North Central Victim Services with their Community Advocate Recognition Award, an award given to groups who are dedicated and devoted to making our neighborhoods safer.
+CeaseFire Philadelphia was honored by the North Central Victim Services with their Community Advocate Recognition Award, an award given to groups who are dedicated and devoted to making our neighborhoods safer.
 Congratulations to Marla Davis-Bellamy and all of the CeaseFire team.

 The Hispanic Choice Awards honored Dr. Norma Alvarez with the Education Champion of the Year ‘Futuro’ Award on October 11th at the Merriam Theater during a televised event.
 This prestigious award is presented to the individual, organization, or institution that has demonstrated a relentless commitment to advancing education in the Latino community.
 The Latino community of North Philadelphia nominated Dr. Alvarez for her work in creating partnerships to target the reduction of health care disparities.
 Dr. Alvarez conducts educational workshops in the community on health and healthcare and provides health screenings.
 In addition, she educates graduate and medical students through her community engagement course on how to best identify the health care needs of community members to develop strategies, workshops, and initiatives to mitigate disparate care.